Excel vs Google Sheets: Which Is Better for You in 2026?

 • Complex financial models — More advanced formula engine and calculation capabilities

-• VBA automation — Desktop-level automation that Google Apps Script can't match
+• VBA automation — Desktop-level automation that Google Apps Script can't match.
+You can even use AI to generate VBA code without learning the language

 • Power Query — ETL features for data transformation from multiple sources